taygumus/wp-docker-stack/README.md

 - **Configuration as data**
   All behavior is driven by environment variables, keeping scripts generic and reusable.

+These decisions directly support the workflows described earlier and aim to keep the system predictable as complexity grows.

 ## Quality Gates and CI